No Jacket Required: Production and recording

 "Doesn't Anybody Stay Together Anymore" is another song in which Collins was making a personal message.
 The song was made in response to everyone around him getting a divorce, including his manager, friends and himself years before.
 Collins later said that he sang this at Charles, Prince of Wales' 40th-birthday party, not knowing that the Prince's divorce from his wife, Diana, Princess of Wales, would happen a short time later.
 The Phil Collins Big Band played this live on tour.
-In later years, Collins performed a re-arranged version of the song as a ballad as part of his Seriously, Live!
-World Tour, differing considerably from the original up-beat album version.
-The opening drum fill of the song would be later used on the Eric Clapton track "Hold On", on which Collins played drums and produced for Clapton's album August one year later.

 "Take Me Home" is another song in which the meaning was originally very vague.
 At first listening, it appears that the song is about going home, but this is not true.
 Collins has stated that the song lyrics refer to a patient in a mental institution, and that it is based on the novel One Flew Over the Cuckoo's Nest.
 Peter Gabriel, Helen Terry and Sting all provide backing vocals.
-The music video (shot during the NJR tour) features Collins in multiple cities around the world, including London, New York City, Tokyo, Moscow, Sydney, Paris, Chicago, St. Louis, Los Angeles (Hollywood), San Francisco and Memphis (Graceland).
-At the end of the music video, Collins arrives home and hears a woman (presumably his wife) from inside the house asking him where he has been and that dinner is ready.
-He replies by saying he has been to some of the cities mentioned above.
-The woman replies "You've been down at the pub, haven't you?", as Collins grins at the camera.

 "We Said Hello Goodbye" appeared as a B-side to "Take Me Home" and "Don't Lose My Number" originally, and as an "extra track" on the CD release of the album.
 Producer Arif Mardin composed the beginning portion of the song.
 A remix of the song with additional guitars and without an orchestra was released the following year (1986) on the soundtrack for the movie, Playing for Keeps.
 This remixed version received some radio airplay around the time of the soundtrack's release (which coincided with the No Jacket Required period), though it did not chart.
 Collins has mused that the song is unfairly classed as a "second class citizen", stating that the song would have been looked at differently if it were added to the album.
 According to The New York Times reviewer Caryn James, the song is "a straightforward comment on leaving home".